Background pattern

 Introduction

-Read this package insert carefully before you or your child are vaccinated as it contains important information for you or your child.
+Read all of this leaflet carefully before you or your child are vaccinated because it contains important information for you or your child.

-• This vaccine has been prescribed only for you or your child, and it should not be given to other people.
+• This vaccine has been prescribed to you or your child, and you should not give it to others.

 1. What is Imovax Polio and what is it used for

 Imovax Polio (IPV) is a vaccine.
 Vaccines are used to protect against infectious diseases.
-This vaccine helps to protect against polio.
-When an injection of Imovax Polio is administered, the body's natural defenses produce protection against poliomyelitis (polio) infection.
-Imovax Polio can be administered to infants from 2 months of age, children, and adults.
+This vaccine helps protect against polio.
+When an injection of Imovax Polio is given, the body's natural defenses produce protection against poliovirus infection (polio).
+Imovax Polio can be given to infants from 2 months of age, children, and adults.

-Poliomyelitis (polio) is an infectious disease that is generally transmitted by consuming food or drinks contaminated with polio viruses.
-It can also be contracted by eating with unwashed hands if they contain viruses.
+Polio is an infectious disease that is usually spread through the ingestion of poliovirus present in food or drink.
+It can also be contracted by eating with unwashed hands if there are viruses on them.
 The viruses spread to the nervous system and can cause permanent paralysis.
-The viruses in the vaccine have been inactivated so they cannot cause polio, however they can cause the body to produce antibodies to protect against future infections.
+The viruses in the vaccine have been inactivated so they cannot cause polio, but they can cause the body to produce antibodies to protect against future infections.

-2. What you need to know before Imovax Polio is administered to you or your child
+2. What you need to know before you or your child are given Imovax Polio

-• If you or your child are allergic (hypersensitive) to the active ingredient, to any of the excipients, or to any residual component from the manufacturing process (streptomycin, neomycin, or polymyxin B) that may be present in trace amounts (listed in section 6)
+• if you or your child are allergic (hypersensitive) to the active substance, to any of the excipients, or to any residual component from the manufacturing process (streptomycin, neomycin, or polymyxin B) that may be present in trace amounts (listed in section 6)

-• If you or your child have, at the time, any acute illness, including high fever.
-It may be necessary to delay the vaccination with Imovax Polio until after recovery from the infection.
-A mild illness without fever, such as a mild upper respiratory tract infection, is generally not a reason to delay vaccination.
+• if you or your child have any acute illness, including febrile illness with high fever, at the time of vaccination.
+Vaccination with Imovax Polio may need to be delayed until after recovery from the infection.
+A mild illness without fever, such as a mild upper respiratory tract infection, is usually not a reason to delay vaccination.

 Warnings and precautions